FAQs for Returning Offenders

 Why will Police and Community Corrections be there?

 Police need to check your details and they may ask to take a DNA sample.
-If you were in prison in Australia you will probably have a period of supervision by a Community Corrections probation officer in New Zealand.
-The probation officer will give you instructions about when you must report to them and they will help you with settling in.
+If you are subject to a Returning Offenders Order, the Probation Officer will give you instructions about when you must report, any special conditions that you must adhere to and may offer support with your longer term plans.

 Where will I stay?

 In most cases, Australian authorities will work with you to arrange short-term accommodation for your return to New Zealand.
 If you are subject to a Returning Offenders Order, the accommodation will need to be approved by a New Zealand probation officer.
-If the accommodation is deemed unsuitable, your probation officer will work with you to find a suitable alternative.
+If the accommodation is deemed unsuitable, your probation officer will assist you in finding suitable alternatives.
 Please advise your probation officer if you have family/whānau who might be able to assist you in New Zealand.

 What if I have no money?